A History of Tilt-Up Construction

 In the late 19th Century into the early 20th Century, Thomas Edison was making a name for himself by churning out ground-breaking inventions like the light bulb, phonograph, and even a movie camera.
 Around the early 1900’s, he turned his attention briefly to construction and began to revolutionize the way houses were being built.

-Edison drew inspiration from his predecessors who were raising barns in rural American and incorporating this method in urban areas.
+Edison drew inspiration from his predecessors who were raising barns in rural America and incorporating this method in urban areas.
 Instead of wood, however, Edison’s houses were concrete.
 Even with the more modern material, Edison found that houses could be constructed in a fraction of the time and sold for far less than the average home at the time.

 “Tilt-Up construction eliminates the costly, cumbersome practice of erecting two wooden walls to get one concrete wall,” Edison was quoted as saying about his new venture.
 The method, which was patented in 1917, offered a more affordable housing option to the lower-class demographic in cities across the United States.
 Some of these houses still stand throughout the country, including full blocks of them in Phillipsburg, New Jersey and Gary, Indiana.